ophub/amlogic-s9xxx-openwrt/README.md

       More information ...
 ```

-## Compile a custom kernel
+## Compile the kernel

-For the compilation method of the custom kernel, see [compile-kernel](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel)
+For the compilation method of the kernel, see [compile-kernel](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel)

 ```yaml
 - name: Compile the kernel for Amlogic s9xxx